WHITNEY M. YOUNG /NEW YORK URBAN LEAGUE CLASSIC

-The Urban League Classic began in New York City as a series between Morgan State University and Grambling State University at Yankee Stadium.
-In 1971, the Classic- renamed the Whitney M. Young Jr. Memorial Football Classic (named after the National Urban League’s Executive Director), saw more than 64,000 fans crammed into Yankee Stadium.
-It was an intensive defensive struggle between the Morgan State Golden Bears and the Grambling State Tigers which ended in a 9-7 victory for the Bears.
+In 1971, the first Classic- then known as the Whitney M. Young Jr. Memorial Football Classic (named after the National Urban League’s Executive Director), was played between Morgan State University and Grambling State University at Yankee Stadium.
+More than 64,000 fans crammed into Yankee Stadium and saw an intensive defensive struggle between Morgan State Golden Bears and Grambling State Tigers which ended in a 9-7 victory for the Bears.

 New York City also got its first taste of the Black College Battle of the Bands as Grambling State and Morgan State’s marching bands electrified the crowd.
 It was the first Black College Football game to be aired on national television.
 Yankee Stadium became the site for some of the Classic’s most memorable match-ups.